pboling/silent_stream/README.md

 ```
 class Bogosity
   include SilentStream::Extracted # allows use at instance level
-  include SilentStream::Extracted # allows use at class level
+  extend SilentStream::Extracted # allows use at class level
+  # or
+  include SilentStream # access everything, and add #silence_all method, see below
 end
 ```